CSE-134B/hw-4/README.md

 Problems we ran into:

-Notifications
+- Notifications
-	-We could not figure out a good way to handle notifications, due to browsers not supporting push notifications.
+	We could not figure out a good way to handle notifications, due to browsers not supporting push notifications.
 Because of this, we implemented notifications using firebase to store a timestamp of the last time the habit was seen.
 This way, if habits were missed, the user would see an alert on the list page that they missed a certain number of habits.
 If they complete a habit, the datestamp will be updated, and if they see a notification the date stamp will be updated so that they do not constantly get the alert on the list page.

+- The more recent added habit is shown underneath the old ones.
+    We tried to fix how the list is displayed, but we ended up braking the whole display

 Who did what: